SlapOS/slapos/software/zimbra/README.txt

 Changes in the SlapOS repository
 ================================

-The zimbra branch includes two additional components:
+The zimbra branch includes additional components:

  - components/pax
  - components/p7zip
+ - components/unzip
+ - components/cloog-ppl (not used at the moment)

 Also, in the software/zimbra directory: